huggingface/blog/fine-tune-whisper.md

 ### Building a Demo
 Now that we've fine-tuned our model, we can build a demo to show off its ASR capabilities!
-We'll make use of 🤗 Transformers `pipeline`, which will take care of the full ASR process, right from pre-processing the audio inputs to decoding the model predictions.
+We'll make use of 🤗 Transformers `pipeline`, which will take care of the full ASR pipeline, right from pre-processing the audio inputs to decoding the model predictions.
 We'll build our interactive demo with [Gradio](https://www.gradio.app).
 Gradio is arguably the simplest way of building